 This Environmental and Social Management Framework (ESMF) is prepared for the needs of the Georgia Emergency COVID-19 Response Project implementation, financed by the International Bank for Reconstruction and Development (IBRD) and the Asian Infrastructure and Investment Bank (AIIB).
 The Project is implemented by the Ministry of Internally Displaced People from the Occupied Territories, Labor, Health and Social Affairs of Georgia (MoILHSA), through the Project Implementation Unit (PIU).
 ESMF provides guidance for screening activities suggested for Project financing; identifying their environmental and social risks and impacts; developing measures for prevention, minimization or mitigation of adverse impacts; and monitoring application of these measures - all in compliance with the national environmental, social and labor laws and regulations and in consistency with the Environmental and Social Framework (ESF) of the World Bank.

-The main environmental and social risks of the Project are associated with: a) physical works for the rehabilitation of existing healthcare facilities; b) installation and, later, operation of radiological medical equipment, c) handling and disposal of medical waste; d) possibility of infection spreading among healthcare workers deployed at the Project beneficiary healthcare facilities; e) inequitable access to the Project-supported facilities and services, particularly, for vulnerable and high-risk social groups.
+The main environmental and social risks of the Project are associated with: a) physical works for the rehabilitation of existing healthcare facilities; b) installation and, later, operation of radiological medical equipment, c) COVID-19 vaccination such as access, eligibility and safety issues, d) handling and disposal of medical waste, including sharps and vials from vaccination campaign; e) possibility of infection spreading among healthcare workers deployed at the Project beneficiary healthcare facilities and at COVID-19 vaccination points of dispensing; f) inequitable access to the Project-supported facilities and services, particularly, for vulnerable and high-risk social groups.
 The Project has “Substantial” rating on environmental and social risks.
 Five out of ten World Bank’s Environmental and Social Standards (ESSs) are relevant for the Project: ESS 1, ESS 2, ESS 3, ESS 4, and ESS 10.

 ESMF consists of 10 chapters.
 It carries Project description, including Project Development Objective (PDO), Project components, overview of the potential risks, summary of Georgia’s legal and institutional framework, country profile for the relevant sectors, institutional arrangements for the Project implementation, procedures for managing environmental and social risks of the Project, arrangements for ensuring public awareness of Project activities and stakeholder engagement and mechanisms of grievance redress during Project implementation.